Avanade/Beef/src/Beef.Events/README.md

 ## Publishing

-The [`Event`](../../src/Beef.Core/Events/Event.cs) provides the standardised event processing/publishing.
+The [`Event`](../../src/Beef.Core/Events/IEventPublisher.cs) provides the standardised event processing/publishing.
 The underlying `PublishAsync` set of methods provide the means to publish the event(s).
-By default, the events are not processed until a publisher has been registered; the `Register` method will allow one or more publishers to be registered.
+A runtime instance should be set using Dependency Injection (DI).

 > To publish to Azure Event Hubs the [`EventHubPublisher`](../../src/Beef.Events/Publish/EventHubPublisher.cs) can be used.